melapeufra/melapeufra/README.md

 -  Neybor-Map-App-Interactive-Visualization-of-Housing-Locations-in-Brussels
 -  Energy-Meter Image Preprocessing & Visualization Python pipeline to extract readings from meter photos and visualize data.
 -  Numerical Analysis for modeling, computation, and optimization.
--  Python Project Collection Iterative & recursive programming exercises.
+-  Neybor route planner: Interactive web app to plan and optimize routes.
 -  Aventure de Rail Python-based adventure game.
 *(See pinned repositories for more )*

 ---